Ready in just 30 minutes, all you need is 3 ingredients to make delicious, fresh Italian homemade ricotta!

 I can’t even begin to express my love for homemade ricotta.
 This unique Italian dairy product is incredibly versatile and can be used for both savoury & sweet recipes.

 Ricotta is also naturally gluten-free, and vegetarian-friendly (unlike Parmesan cheese).

-Growing up in Sicily, ricotta was a HUGE part of my family diet.
+Growing up in Sicily, ricotta was a HUGE part of our family weekly menu.

-Ricotta is so-called because, in Italian language, it literally means “re-cooked”.
+Ricotta is so-called because, in the Italian language, it literally means "re-cooked".

-To be super precise, ricotta is not really considered a cheese, but a latticino—which in Italian means a dairy-product—just as mozzarella and burrata are.
+To be super precise, ricotta is not really considered a cheese, but a dairy product—just as mozzarella and burrata are.

 If you want to learn how to make easy homemade ricotta at home, you have come to the right place.